How To Select The Right Health Plan For Your Needs

 California Medical Insurance Plans

 The primary medical insurance companies in San Diego are Anthem Blue Cross, Blue Shield of California, Cigna, Health Net, Kaiser, Sharp Health Plan, and Molina Healthcare.
-There are other second tier health insurance companies that offer medical insurance in San Diego, but here at SPF Insurance we have decided to focus on the strongest companies.
-This way we can provide our San Diego clients with the best medical insurance plans from the best Insurance Companies.
+There are other health insurance companies that offer medical insurance in other areas of California, but these are small regional insurance companies that usually can’t match the pricing from the companies listed above.
+An exception in San Diego is Sharp Health Plans.